We all have different writing styles, but have you ever wondered whether your technique is influenced by your personality type?

 ENFJs also have a strong need for connection and community.
 If they feel isolated in their writing pursuits, or like no one understands them or “gets” what they’re attempting to do with their writing, they can quickly shut down and then begin isolating themselves even further.
 ENFJs must feel emotionally supported by a group of peers they love and respect.
 This is when they will do their best work.

-ENFPs are similar to INFPs in that they suffer from the feeling of being overwhelmed by too many ideas, but with ENFPs this includes an outer world component that can contribute to even more overwhelm.
+ENFPs are similar to INFPs in that they suffer from the feeling of being overwhelmed by too many ideas, but with ENFPs this includes an outer world component that can contribute to being even more overwhelmed.

 Simply put, ENFPs are unabashed extroverts.
 They love people and they love getting out and having adventures with people.
 A healthy ENFP might work two jobs, have a family, and still take up demanding hobbies such as snowboarding or Spanish classes in their spare time.
 This kind of schedule usually leaves little time for writing.